dieuwkehupkes/dieuwkehupkes.github.io/talks.md

 {% include _toc.html %}

+### 2019

+* *April 18*.
+The compositionality of neural networks: integrating symbolism and connectionism.
+Internal talk at Saarland University, Saarbrücken.

+* *March 14*.
+On neural networks and compositionality.
+Internal seminar at École normale supérieure, Paris.

 ### 2018

 * *July 18, 2018*.
 Visualisation and 'diagnostic classifiers' reveal how recurrent and recursive neural networks process hierarchical structure.
 Presentation in the journal track of [IJCAI](http://static.ijcai.org/2018-Program.html).